xfortisfye/GCCF/09-lab.md

 This lab shows you how to use the Google Cloud Console to create a Google Cloud Dataproc cluster, run a simple Apache Spark job in the cluster, then modify the number of workers in the cluster.

+### Confirm Cloud Dataproc API is enabled
+To create a Dataproc cluster in Google Cloud, the Cloud Dataproc API must be enabled.
+To confirm the API is enabled:

+Click Navigation menu > APIs & Services > Library:

+Type Cloud Dataproc in the Search for APIs & Services dialog.
+The console will display the Cloud Dataproc API in the search results.

+Click on Cloud Dataproc API to display the status of the API.
+If the API is not already enabled, click the Enable button.

+If the API's enabled, you're good to go:

 ## Create a cluster
 In the Cloud Platform Console, select Navigation menu > Dataproc > Clusters, then click Create cluster.